IELTS vs TOEFL: What Are the Differences?

 IELTS vs TOEFL Format

-IELTS is available in two variants i.e., General Training and Academic, the applicants can choose their version test as per their purpose of visit.
-TOEFL offers only one type of exam and is mostly opted by the students enrolled in a program abroad.
+IELTS is available in two variants i.e., General Training and Academic, the applicants can choose their version of the test as per their purpose of visit.
+TOEFL offers only one type of exam and is mostly opted for by the students enrolled in a program abroad.
 IELTS demands applicants to showcase their creative thinking abilities and comprehension skills, on the contrary, TOEFL would analyze your analytical thinking and how well you can weigh their different options.
 Thus, this becomes one of the main features of TOEFL vs IELTS.

 IELTS Test Format